StackVista/stackstate-docs/configure/telemetry/checks_and_streams.md

 ### Telemetry stream providers

 Telemetry streams are supplied via plugins.
-Different plugins provide one or multiple types of data streams.
+Different plugins provide one or multiple types of telemetry streams.
 For example, the Graphite plugin provides StackState with a metrics telemetry stream, while the Elasticsearch plugin provides metrics and events telemetry streams.

 ### Add telemetry streams